 Well before the beginning of each dive season there is a members’ meeting to discuss the dives they would like to do, and where.
-The boats are booked and run by members, selecting as good tides as possible, meaning not too early a start and giving a good slack window between tides on the wrecks, and aiming to visit varied dive sites.
+The boats are booked and run by members, selecting the best tides available, meaning not too early a start and giving a good slack window between tides, and aiming to visit varied dive sites.
 There is boat diving on many weekends from March through to October, in locations such as Weymouth, Eastbourne or Salcombe.
 There is also day diving at the coast or in quarries and lakes.
 Please visit calendar for current bookings.
-On all dives we strive to abide by the principles outlined in BSAC Safe Diving for sport diving.
+On all dives we abide by the principles outlined in BSAC Safe Diving .

 UK Coastal Sites

 The majority of the boats used are Hard Boats with lifts, and we usually fit 2 dives in per day, a wreck and a drift dive which may or may not include a food foray.
 Scallops and crabs and the occasional lobster might find themselves being put into a bag and being carried back to the boat as we finish our dive, although sometimes its just pictures being taken.
 Please visit the Gallery for photographs of just some of the wildlife found off UK shores.
 Artefacts on the wrecks are left where they are for future divers.

 The lakes are popular for training, or those early season trips to ensure skills are retained or just when the weather dictates no diving is possible in the sea.
 Likely sites are Wraysbury Dive Centre, National Diving and Activity Centre (NDAC), Vobster Quay inland Diving Centre and Stoney Cove

 Once a year we organise a big club dive which normally takes place in summer.
 A number of hard boats (usually three or four) are booked for 2 – 3 days of diving and an optional group meal is organised for the Saturday night – a good time is always had by all!